sumatrapdfreader/sumatrapdf/src/ucrt/readme.txt

 library than the one included with Visual Studio.

 It's a work in progress.
 It works for some programs, it might not work for others.
 It has only been tried with 32bit programs.
+I'm unclear if the assembly code needs to be rewritten for 64bit or if 32bit version will compile for 64bit.

 How much can you save?
 -------------------------